jl3419-ljy/FPGA-Consultancy/README.md

 ## Requirements

-- TensorFlow
-- Numpy
-- PYNQ Z1 board
+- PYNQ Z1 board with the provided image

 ## Software